 This research contains everything you need to know about sales funnel stats for 2023.

 It’s no secret that building and maintaining a strong sales funnel is essential to the success of any business.
 But what are the statistics around sales funnels?

-- What are a good sales funnel conversion rate?
+- What is a good sales funnel conversion rate?